The pension increase for 2018 will be 3%.

 As the Local Government Pension Scheme (LGPS) is a public sector defined benefit (DB) scheme, 'Freedom and Choice' does not apply to it.

 However, before retiring, members do have the right to transfer their pension rights out of the LGPS to a DC arrangement offering 'flexible benefits'.

 As a transfer out of the LGPS is a major financial decision requiring careful consideration and can only be done after taking advice, we suggest that any members contemplating this course of action first read our Freedom and Choice Q & A for LGPS members.

-From state pension age (min 65) you can retire and receive your benefits with no reductions.
-From age 60 you can choose to retire, but this may reduce your benefits if you do not have protection under The Rule of 85.
-If you are interested in flexible or early retirement before 60, you will need to obtain your employer's permission.
+From state pension age (min 65) you can fully retire and receive your benefits with no reductions.
+From age 60 (55 if you were an active member after 31 May 2018) you can choose to fully retire, but this will reduce your benefits if you are not 60 and may reduce your benefits if you are 60 and you do not have protection under The Rule of 85.
+If you are interested in flexible retirement, you will need to obtain your employer's permission.